Atlantis-Ecosystem-Model/atlantistools/cran-comments.md

 * Explain the terms "Atlantis Models" and "atlantis output" in the DESCRIPTION

-* Add a reference to the DESCRIPTION
+* Add references to the DESCRIPTION

 ## Test environments
 * local windows 7, R 3.3.3